illegalprime/graphql-typewriter/README.md

     -V, --version          output the version number
     -x, --exclude <dirs>   a list of directories to exclude --dont-save-same-file  do not save a file if the contents has not changed.
-This read each target file prior to loading -h, --help             output usage information
+This read each target file prior to loading -i, --input <files>    a list of files to parse instead of globbing *.graphqls -h, --help             output usage information
 ```